MiryalaNarayanaReddy/pet-shop-project/README.md

 ```
 ## database.txt

-database.txt basically contains names of pets in on word followed by cost (in units) and number of pets in the shop.
+- database.txt basically contains names of pets in on word followed by cost (in units) and number of pets in the shop.
+- you can add some data manually in the starting to database.txt

 ```
 name cost number